 - Rewards: Treats Treats Treats!
 It’s a good idea to bring your pet in hungry to drive home the treat, cheese, or peanut butter snacks our staff will provide to help make your pet more comfortable; it shows your pet that the vet is on their side and that an exam doesn’t have to be an unpleasant experience.

 - Knowing that No means No: Despite all of our fear-free efforts, sometimes patients just won’t accept our care.
 Is that nail trim super scary despite light handling, soothing tones, and lots of treats?
 Then maybe it just won’t get done today.
 We will not man-handle your pets to get the job done- it breaks our hearts and your pet’s heart.
-So if the blood draw, nail trim, or physical exam isn’t going well, our doctors may discuss medications that can be given a few hours before the next visit to help calm your pet and relieve some of the anxiety associated with a vet visit.
+So if the blood draw, nail trim, or physical exam isn’t going well, our doctors and team may discuss medications that can be given a few hours before the next visit to help calm your pet and relieve some of the anxiety associated with a vet visit.
 Why struggle when medications can make your pet more comfortable the next time?

 At Queen City Animal Hospital, we have worked hard to make our hospital as low-stress for your pet as possible, and we look forward to seeing you and your calmer, happier pet!